 There are many life lessons from 12 step recovery that are applicable to those in and outside of recovery.
 This podcast brings some of those lessons to the airwaves, including such topics as learning acceptance, recognizing and overcoming victim mentality and establishing healthy boundaries.

 Like what you've read and heard?

 Try subscribing to my monthly newsletter, "Happy, Joyous and Free."

 It will help you change your dysfunctional patterns of behavior.

-Want to chat with me?
-Hop onto my calendar here for a free 20 minute chat.
+Want to chat with me about your boundaries?
+Hop onto my calendar here for a free 30-minute Better Boundaries call.